Marking with urine is one of the most ordinary things a dog does. Dogs are territorial by nature, and leaving a scent is how they stake a claim.

 How to Stop a Dog From Marking Outside

-- Leash training helps decrease the number of times your dog marks when he goes for a walk.
+- Leash training cuts the number of times he stops to mark on a walk.

 What Should Not Be Done